nf-core/phaseimpute/docs/usage.md

 - `--tools [glimpse1, quilt, stitch]`: A selection of one or more of the available imputation tools.
 Each imputation tool has their own set of specific flags and input files.
 These required files are produced by `--steps panelprep` and used as input in:
   - `--chunks chunks.csv`: A samplesheet containing chunks per chromosome.
 These are produced by `--steps panelprep` using `GLIMPSE1`.
   - `--posfile posfile.csv`: A samplesheet containing a TSV with the list of positions to genotype per chromosome.
 These are required by tools (for STITCH/GLIMPSE1).
 The posfile can be generated with `--steps panelprep`.
-  - `--panel panel.csv`: A samplesheet containing the post-processed VCF (required by GLIMPSE1) or the hap_legend files (required by QUILT).
-This file can be obtained with `--steps panelprep`.
+  - `--panel panel.csv`: A samplesheet containing the post-processed VCF (required by GLIMPSE1 and GLIMPSE2) or the hap_legend files (required by QUILT).
+These files can be obtained with `--steps panelprep`.

 ### Imputation tools `--steps impute --tools [glimpse1, glimpse2, quilt, stitch]`